Raga1045/Raga1045/README.md

 - 👯 I’m looking to collaborate on **beginner-friendly open-source projects**

-- 🤝 I’m looking for help with **improving backend architecture and system design**
+- 🤝 I’m looking for help with learning cloud computing and scalable backend architecture**

 - 💬 Ask me about **JavaScript, React,SQL....**